zhonhel/cplusplus-without-brace/README.md

 			lastLineSpaceNum = i;
 			break;}}

 And now only accomplished adding brace function.
-Means you can write this type of C++ code(without brace),and use this program to convert your code to standard C++ code.
+This means you can write this type of C++ code(without brace),and use this program to convert your code to standard C++ code.